VoxLab (formerly VoxFest) is seeking Dartmouth Alums and Live Arts creators to develop their work at our summertime lab!

 During the lab, projects will work closely with students, who, in years past, have performed in, assistant directed, stage managed, designed, and dramaturged pieces.
 When applying, it is important that you be able to articulate how you might collaborate with the students—part of Vox’s mission is to continue to build up our artistic community, and that includes “future” alumni.

-Pre-process support, including the coordination of all casting and hiring; travel, room, and board; and artistic consultation as requested.
+Pre-process support, including assistance in coordination of casting and hiring, travel, and artistic consultation as requested.

 Access to the College’s vast material and natural resources during the retreat.